-The issuance of serial bonds must be reported to the Office of the State Comptroller, both in the annual report thereto as well as the filing of a debt statement, prior to the public sale of any issue of serial bonds.
+The issuance of serial bonds must be reported to the Office of the State Comptroller both in the annual report thereto as well as the filing of a debt statement, prior to the public sale of any issue of serial bonds.

-Not more than 15 nor less than three days before any County having an aggregate assessed valuation of taxable real property of \$100,000 or more sells any bonds which are required to be sold at public sale, it must file with the State Comptroller a verified statement of its debt-contracting power prepared as of the date not more than 30 days previous of the date of the sale of such bonds.
+Not more than fifteen nor less than three days before any school district having an aggregate assessed valuation of taxable real property of one hundred thousand dollars or more, sells any bonds which are required to be sold at public sale, it must file with the State Comptroller a verified statement of its debt-contracting power prepared as of the date not more than thirty days previous of the date of the sale of such bonds.
 The statement is to show the amount of obligations proposed to be sold at such sale.
-A duplicate copy of every such debt statement is to be filed in the same respective period of time with the clerk of such County.
+A duplicate copy of every such debt statement is to be filed in the same respective period of time with the clerk of such school district.

-Such statements are to be prepared in the manner prescribed in title 10 of article 2 of the LFL.
-Any error, defect, omission or inaccuracy in any such statement, or in the manner of its execution or filing, will not affect the validity of any obligations of any County.
+Such statements are to be prepared in the manner prescribed in title ten of Article II of the LFL.
+Any error, defect, omission or inaccuracy in any such statement, or in the manner of its execution or filing, will not affect the validity of any obligations of any school district.